urikdev/Urik/PRIVACY.md

 All data processing occurs locally on your device:

 - **Learned Words:** Generate personalized suggestions and autocorrect
+- **Clipboard History:** Quick access to recently copied text for re-use
 - **Settings:** Apply your keyboard preferences
 - **Error Logs:** Debug issues (only if you share them)
 - **Temporary Caches:** Improve typing performance and responsiveness